pyblosxom/pyblosxom/docs/source/dev_writing_plugins.rst

 in small baby steps without having to hunt for where their logs might be.

-So check the things you need to check, print out error messages (informative ones), and then return a 1 if the plugin is configured correctly or a 0 if it's not configured correctly.
+So check the things you need to check, print out error messages (informative ones) using ``print``, and then return a 1 if the plugin is configured correctly or a 0 if it's not configured correctly.

-This is not a substitute for the user to read the installation instructions.
+Note: This is not a substitute for the user to read the installation instructions.
 It should be a really easy way to catch a lot of potential problems without involving the web server's error logs and debugging information being sent to a web-browser and things of that nature.

-Here's another example of verify_installation from Will's wbgpager plugin::
+Here's an example of ``verify_installation`` from Will's wbgpager plugin::

    def verify_installation(request):